Weather: Heavy rain and snow warnings - don't leave the house without an umbrella

 "There's a good chance of ice forming at daybreak so please be extra careful.
 We'll update via the usual channels if conditions get particularly bad."

-The Lindis Pass is also closed due to heavy snow.
+The Lindis and Burkes passes are also closed due to heavy snow.